henryschoemer/project-aac-game-team-b_bugfix_team6/README.md

 Go to this url: https://firebase.google.com/docs/web/setup and follow the steps.

 The following steps are for the initial setup:
-- Create a FireBase porject and register your app on the website with an account.
+- Create a FireBase project and register your app on the website with an account.
 - Install the SDK and initialize FireBase with whatever JavaScript framework you are using, we used Nexts.js.
 - After setup, be sure to pick which services you need for the project, we used the App Hosting (NOT Hosting which will not work with a Next.js Project) and FireBase FireStore.